ONSdigital/ons-schema-definitions/docs/electronic_questionnaire_to_data_exchange.rst

     futureproof for new collection instruments. survey_id
-    The numerical survey number as used across the ONS. completed
+    The numerical survey number as used across the ONS. flushed
-    Whether the survey was completed or not.
-This will be `true` if a respondent submitted the survey and `false` if the partially completed survey has been flushed through EQ (some surveys will have their partially completed submissions flushed through at the end of their collection period). collection
+    Whether the survey was flushed or not.
+This will be `true` if the partially completed survey has been flushed through EQ (surveys could have their partially completed submissions flushed through at the end of their collection period) and `false` otherwise. collection
     exercise_sid
       Collection exercise ID